 - Mediating to find an amicable resolution

 - Derivative claims (where third party makes a claim against a director of your company)

 - ‘Unfair prejudice’ claims brought by minority shareholders who feel they have been badly treated

 - Buy-backs (when the company buys an aggrieved shareholder’s shares at a fair price)

 It always pays to anticipate disputes before they arise.
-Please ask us about drawing up a Shareholders’ Agreement or Company Articles for your business.
+Please ask us about drawing up a Shareholders’ Agreement and/or Articles for your business.